hynek/structlog/docs/loggers.rst

 if you don't use a directly supported logger.

-To achieve that you'll have to call :func:`structlog.loggers.BoundLogger.configure` on app initialization (if you're not content with the -- hopefully -- sane defaults that is).
+To achieve that you'll have to call :func:`structlog.configure` on app initialization (if you're not content with the defaults that is).
 The previous example could thus have been written as following:

 .. literalinclude:: code_examples/loggers/simplest_configure.txt